unwind/gimpilbm/README.markdown

 INTRODUCTION
 ============
-This is a fork of the IFF-ILBM [GIMP] plugin by Johannes Teveﬂen.
+This is a fork of the IFF-ILBM [GIMP] plugin by Johannes Teve√üen.

 [IFF]-[ILBM] is an image file format that was popular on the Amiga series of epic home computers.

-It was forked by Emil Brink (<emil@obsession.se>) since Mr Teveﬂen seems to have stopped maintaining it, and the most recent version I could find of the original didn't build against current versions of GIMP (early 2012, version 2.6.11).
-I've done multiple attempts to contact Mr Teveﬂen, but not been successful.
+It was forked by Emil Brink (<emil@obsession.se>) since Mr Teve√üen seems to have stopped maintaining it, and the most recent version I could find of the original didn't build against current versions of GIMP (early 2012, version 2.6.11).
+I've done multiple attempts to contact Mr Teve√üen, but not been successful.

 The first forked version was numbered 0.9.9.